mshultin/CST276SRS01/README.md

 Purposes:

-    - Learn to implement the cannonical GoF Observer Design Pattern.
+    x- Learn to implement the cannonical GoF Observer Design Pattern.
     - Learn to create a .dll
     - Learn to apply the Observer pattern to existing code.
     - Learn to provide an API and documentation to another programmer.